Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 A question?
 A comment? | Order and delivery information

-- 💬 Live chat: via the bubble in the bottom right corner of your screen
+💬 Live chat: via the bubble at the bottom right of your screen

 🔖 Order today and receive your package within 2 to 10 days depending on your continent.